-Emily Burton collects and analyzes data for the Education Department.
+Emily Burton collects and analyzes data for the Education and Public Programs Department.
 She creates, implements and improves systems and processes as well as manages the Education component of the arts enterprise software Tessitura.

 Highlights from Emily’s career include writing human interest stories for the English-language magazine The Reykjavik Grapevine, cataloging rare mollusks for the Harvard Museum of Natural History and producing fashion / art / music events and content focusing on environmentally sustainable and American-made products for Lizard Lounge, an apparel retailer.